-What is the Chester Design Review Area?
+2. Q: What is the Quincy Design Review Area?

-This area (Shown on the map on the previous page) is subject to the requirements described in the Design Review Guidelines.
-This area includes the historic area and properties along Main Street.
-This area reflects Chester's character the most and is the area which would benefit most from community enhancement.
+This area (Shown on the following map) is subject to the requirements described in the Design Review Guidelines.
+This area includes the old Historic Area and properties along Main and Lawrence Streets.
+This area reflects Quincy's character the most and is the area which would benefit most from community enhancement.

-What are the Design Review Guidelines?
+3. Q: What are the Design Review Guidelines?

-The Design Review Guidelines are a set of guidelines relating to new construction, exterior modifications, and streetscape/landscape design.
+The Design Review Guidelines are a set of voluntary and mandatory guidelines relating to new construction, exterior modifications, and streetscape/landscape design.

-What requires approval by the Design Review Committee?
+4. Q: What requires approval by the Design Review Committee?

 All new construction, exterior modifications, commercial landscapes, and signage, which is within the Design Review Area and visible from the street.
-In addition, murals, streetscape improvements and removal of trees over 6 inches in diameter are subject to approval by the Design Review Committee.
+In addition, murals, streetscape improvements and removal of trees over 6 inches in diameter, within the Design Review Area.
 Review of projects is limited to the guidelines that apply specifically to the proposed project.

-Must my project conform with all the requirements in the Design Review Guidelines?
+5. Q: Must my project conform with all the requirements in the Design Review Guidelines?

-Exceptions from the guidelines are allowed if unusual circumstances exist or if the project will provide a greater public benefit.
+No!
+The requirements which are presented as goals are not mandatory.
+Those requirements presented as guidelines are mandatory; however, even these mandatory requirements may be waived if unusual circumstances exist or if the project will provide a greater public benefit.
 Project applicants are welcome to attend these meetings.

-What is the procedure for obtaining Design Review Approval?
+6. Q: What is the procedure for obtaining Design Review Approval?

 The first step is to submit your plans to the Design Review Committee for approval.
 Bring your plans to the Planning Department and they will contact the Design Review Committee.
-The Committee will meet twice monthly.
+The Committee meets regularly every other Tuesday.
 However, the Committee will review projects sooner if a quorum can be gathered.
 Every effort will be made to review projects as soon as possible.